 Hundreds of thousands of military personnel have been diagnosed with some level of traumatic brain injury (TBI) in the past decade, many as a result of combat.
 TBI and post-traumatic stress (PTS) can have long-term and sometimes severe effects on service members’ lives, affecting their ability to work, manage basic living tasks, and interact with others – even with their own families.
 Depression and more tragic consequences, including suicide, can result.
 Proper and immediate diagnosis and early treatment are crucial to addressing this vital need among America’s military personnel.

-Following the opening of the National Intrepid Center of Excellence (NICoE) in 2010, the Intrepid Fallen Heroes Fund launched its current effort: building “Intrepid Spirit” centers to serve as satellites to NICoE and extend the care provided at NICoE out to the home bases of many of the troops suffering the effects of TBI and PH conditions.
-Nine centers will be constructed in total with seven centers already completed and in operation.
+Following the opening of the National Intrepid Center of Excellence (NICoE) in 2010, the Intrepid Fallen Heroes Fund launched its current effort: building Intrepid Spirit Centers to serve as satellites to NICoE to extend care to the home base of many of the troops suffering the effects of TBI and PTS.
+Eight centers are in operation with one under construction and another remaining to be built.
+View the full map here.

-Ground was broken on the Intrepid Spirit center at the Carl R. Darnall Army Medical Center in Fort Hood, TX on June 12, 2014, and the center officially opened on March 9, 2016.
+Ground was broken for the Intrepid Spirit Center at Womack Army Medical Center, Fort Bragg, NC, on January 24, 2014, and the center was officially dedicated on March 31, 2016.

-Ground was broken on the Intrepid Spirit center at Womack Army Medical Center on Fort Bragg, NC on January 24, 2014, and the center was officially dedicated on March 31, 2016.
+Ground was broken for the Intrepid Spirit Center at the Carl R. Darnall Army Medical Center, Fort Hood, TX, on June 12, 2014, and the center officially opened on March 9, 2016.